Select your operating system:

 Debian packages for OMPL are also found in ROS distributions.
 Note that these packages do not include Python bindings.
 To install the ROS version of OMPL you need to add the ROS repository to your list of sources (you have probably have done this already if you are using ROS):

-sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list' wget http://packages.ros.org/ros.key -O - | sudo apt-key add -
+sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu `lsb_release -sc` main" > /etc/apt/sources.list.d/ros-latest.list' wget http://packages.ros.org/ros.key -O - | sudo apt-key add -and install OMPL:

 sudo apt-get update sudo apt-get install ros-`rosversion -d`-omplPlease see MoveIt for further information.